 Halobacteria are photoheterotrophs.
 Like other heterotrophs they need to eat (i.e. assimilate) organic compounds to provide themselves with material to grow, but they also use light energy to generate ATP.
 In contrast, photosynthetic organisms are autotrophic: they make food (carbohydrates) and then ‘eat’ some of it to make ATP and use the rest as building material.
 Regular heterotrophs ‘eat’ both to acquire material for growth and to obtain energy, usually via cellular respiration. .
 If Halobacteria are deprived of light they need to eat more because they will behave like a ‘normal’ heterotroph, using the food they eat both to make themselves bigger and also to provide for their energetic needs.

 The pigment that interacts with light is bacteriorhodopsin, a form of rhodopsin, the same pigment that our eyes use to see.
 In both instances light causes a conformational change in the protein.
-In our eyes this causes a nerve impulse to be transmitted; in Halobacterium it causes protons to accumulate on one side of a membrane, allowing ATP to be synthesized.
+In our eyes this causes a nerve impulse to be transmitted; in Halobacterium it causes protons to accumulate on one side of a membrane, and proton flow down the gradient that has been created allows ATP to be synthesized.
 Halobacterium also possesses a second protein pigment, halorhodopsin, that can use light energy to pump chloride ions into the cell, increasing the solute concentration and preventing excessive water loss.

 Although many archaeons are extremophiles, not all are; and there certainly are extremophiles that are not archaeons (one you should be aware of is the bacterium, Thermus aquaticus).
 Another non-archaeon that lives in high salt conditions is the unicellular green algae Dunaliella salina which can produce large quantities of the pigment beta-carotene and at one time was once thought to be the source of red coloration in hypersaline lakes.
 Most workers now believe that archaeons like Halobacterium are what make the lakes red, but that Dunaliella may be responsible in making flamingos pink, a result of their consumption of brine shrimp that have feasted on the beta-carotene loaded Dunaliella.